 Starling is another excellent choice and offers a EUR current account, different account types, and loan products.
 However, it doesn’t provide an interest-bearing savings account, insurance, or investment products.

 Bunq is innovative, progressive, and has GBP and EUR accounts.
-However, it doesn’t have a free plan, and investment, insurance, and loan products are missing.
+However, investment, insurance, and loan products are missing.

 Revolut offers a complete banking experience with GBP and EUR current accounts.
 Additionally, it has savings, insurance, cryptocurrency, and investing products.
 On the other hand, it doesn’t provide loans or join accounts (teen accounts are available).